Nursing is a field rich in opportunities and

 Please Note: the CUNY Citizenship and Immigration Project provides free counseling and assistance to all CUNY students who need help with their immigration status.
 For more information, please visit http://www.cuny.edu/about/resources/citizenship.html

 There is a deadline to apply for nursing candidacy each 12 week session.
 It is the student’s responsibility to check the Academic Calendar for this date.
 Students can only register for RN Candidacy (NUR000) in the registrar’s office (C107).
 Change of major does not automatically place you into Candidacy.

 Learn more about the Candidacy Ranking in the Nursing Handbook.

 Current Students Log in to the CUNY Portal to review your Degree Audit to find out what classes to take.
 Have questions about using Degree Audit?
 Visit LaGuardia’s Degree Audit page for tutorials and how-to guides.

-Prospective Students Review the Nursing Curriculum and the recommended course sequence below.
+Prospective Students Review the Nursing Curriculum.

 The Registered Nursing Program formulated the following LPN to RN Advanced Standing Pathway for Licensed Practical Nurses as of Fall II of 2006.

 Following the NY Coalition for Educational Mobility Articulation Model, LPNs may be admitted to the Registered Nurse Program after meeting the following criteria.

 The Bridge Course (SCR100) will include advancedPsych-Mental Health and Medical-Surgical Nursing content.
 Students who enterthe clinical phase of nursing at SCR 270 level will be required to complete allother nursing requirements in sequence.